Snektron/Xenodon/README.md

 - Headless: Render to a file
 - Direct: Render to monitors without a display server.

+This software was written as part of my bachelor thesis: https://theses.liacs.nl/1729.

 ## Usage
 Basic usage of rendering with the X.org backend can be achieved by
 ```